chainwayxyz/citrea-docs/developer-documentation/bitcoin-appchain/README.md

 ***

-For the remaining of this section we provide example deployments of ₿appchains.&#x20;
+For the remainder of this section we provide example deployments of ₿appchains.&#x20;

 If you want to learn more or build one from a business perspective, feel free to reach us at [https://origins.citrea.xyz](https://origins.citrea.xyz/).